 at 760-750-4567 and to ORIM, as advised above.

 - All accidents involving any state-owned vehicle or any vehicle used for state business

 are to be reported by the campus to the ORIM within 48 hours.
 Complete the Std 270

-as soon as possible, and, if obtained, include the police report number.
+form as soon as possible, and, if obtained, include the police report number.
 Have

-your supervisor review the Std 270 and sign it.
-Your supervisor must also complete a Std
+your supervisor review the Std 270 form and sign it.
+Your supervisor must also complete

-- Immediately send the original Std 270 and Std 274 to Facility Services with a copy
+- Immediately send the original Std 270 and Std 274 to Facility Services (if a state-owned

-to Safety, Risk & Sustainability.
+to Integrated Risk Management.
 If damage is only to a state vehicle and the repair

 estimate is less than $1,000, the Std.
 274 is not sent to ORIM, but is retained in

 the campus incident file.